theforeman/foreman-packaging/README.md

   * http://www.isitfedoraruby.com/fedorarpms/NAME
   * If only building non-SCL and it's in both Fedora and EPEL, stop now
 1. If available in Fedora, copy the spec from the SCM link on the left
-1. Copy the template/ directory
-  1. rename the spec file, don't use an SCL prefix
-  1. update gem\_name, version, ensure "Release" is 1
-  1. empty the %changelog section
-  1. express all gem dependencies as identical `Requires` in the spec file
+1. Choose a template from gem2rpm that's suitable for the type of package and
+   run:
+  * `mkdir rubygem-example` (no SCL prefix)
+  * `cd rubygem-example`
+  * `gem2rpm -o rubygem-example.spec --fetch example -t ../gem2rpm/template.spec.erb`
+1. Improve the spec file to a reasonable standard, tidying up any gem2rpm weirdness.
+In particular, look for:
+  * Convert SPDX licences to [Fedora short names](https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing#Software_License_List)
+  * Ensure summary is under 72 characters
-1. Download the source file (e.g. the .gem) into the spec directory and run `git annex add foo.gem`
+1. Ensure the source file (e.g. the .gem) is in the spec directory and run `git annex add foo.gem`
 1. Update rel-eng/tito.props and add to the appropriate whitelists
 1. Update comps/comps-foreman-\*.xml